jbfriedrich/slack-dashboard/README.md

 ## To Do

-- Fix issue with "success" and "failure" banner that is removed from the DOM after closing it via click
+~~- Fix issue with "success" and "failure" banner that is removed from the DOM after closing it via click~~

 ## Screenshot